IMC Compared with Other Master's Degrees

 We are often asked, “What is a master's degree in integrated marketing communications” and “how does it compare with an MBA, master's in marketing, master's in communications, or other similar degrees?”
 We understand why you might have that question—the Medill IMC master's program is distinct and uniquely prepares you to excel in marketing communications in any industry.

 The master's program that is right for you depends on the skills you want to develop for your future career path.
-Here is what sets the Medill IMC program apart:
+Here is what sets the Medill IMC Full-Time and IMC Professional programs apart:

 Medill Master's in Integrated Marketing Communications

 IMC blends the art and science of marketing communications.
-You will focus on the consumer and use data—both qualitative and quantitative--to learn about their behaviors, needs and pain points.
-Armed with that knowledge, you'll use creativity to develop meaningful ways to engage with your consumers.
-Some master's programs focus more heavily on the art OR the science, but Medill IMC blends the two to make you a savvy marketer.
+You will learn about the consumer and use data—both qualitative and quantitative--to learn about their behaviors, needs and pain points.
+You will develop actionable insights from data to create resonant strategies.
+Some master's programs lean more heavily on the art OR the science, but Medill IMC blends the two to make you a savvy marketer.

-• In the IMC program at Medill, all of your classes will be focused on marketing.
-For example, you will take Financial Accounting with a focus on understanding how marketing affects a business's financial performance.
+- In the IMC program at Medill, all of your classes will be about marketing.
+For example, you will take Financial Accounting focused on understanding how marketing affects a business's financial performance.

 It's also important to understand the differences between Medill's IMC program and IMC programs at other universities.
-The IMC master's degree was founded at Medill in 1991 with a very intentional focus on data and creativity, as well as a strong focus on the consumer.
-Everything you learn at Medill will be centered on consumer understanding.
+The IMC master's degree was founded at Medill in 1991 with a very intentional emphasis on data and creativity, with the consumer at the center of all activity.
 You will study marketing communications in depth, rather than gaining a breadth of knowledge in a variety of subject matters.

 Master of Business Administration (MBA)

 Most MBA programs are focused on business education broadly.
 This means that only some of your classes will be focused on marketing.
 MBA programs are known for preparing students for a career in general management.
-Learn more from Medill alumnus Jose Costa (IMC04), who has both IMC and MBA degrees, and has held top leadership positions at Burger King, Maaco, Grand Vision and more.
+Learn more from Medill alumnus Jose Costa (IMC04), who has both IMC and MBA degrees, and has held top leadership positions at Burger King, Maaco and Grand Vision and more.
+Costa is the Chief Executive Officer of Whistle Express.

 Master's in Marketing

 Marketing is the “M” in “IMC”.
-Marketing is a broad term that encapsulates activities such as product research and development, competitive assessment, promotions, branding, marketing technology and more.
-IMC expands beyond marketing and integrates more tools to engage consumers, such as consumer insight, communications, public relations, advertising, digital analytics and strategy, media, shopper marketing, e-commerce and more.
+Marketing is a broad term that encapsulates activities such as product research and development, competitive assessment, promotions, branding, marketing technology, pricing, and distribution.
+IMC expands beyond marketing and integrates more tools to engage consumers, such as consumer insight, strategic communications, advertising, analytics, media, and shopper marketing.
 We believe all activities should be aligned and centered around the consumer.

 Master's in Communication